Back to Colorado

 Passed [**]

-Plain English: The amendment reduces the General Fund appropriation to the Colorado Office of Film, Television, and Media by $742,750.
+Plain English: This amendment reduces the amount of General Fund money given to the Colorado Office of Film, Television, and Media by $742,750.

 Bill History